pomsky-lang/pomsky/README.md

 Rulex is designed to be much easier to understand even when the regular expression is long.
 It doesn't have escape sequences, instead using single or double quotes for raw text.
 Repetitions in rulex are non-greedy by default.

-Rulex compiles to normal POSIX regexes, so it can be used with your favorite language and regex engine.
-Rulex emits regexes that are as portable as possible and even applies some optimizations.
+Rulex compiles to PCRE-compatible regexes, but in the future it will be possible to specify the regex dialect.

 ## Usage